-Management reevaluated the need for a valuation allowance at the end of 2018 and determined that some of its California net operating loss ("NOL") may not be utilized.
-Therefore, a valuation allowance of \$77 has been retained for such portion of the California NOL.
-Management has concluded that it is more likely than not that the other deferred tax assets as of November 2, 2018 will be realized.
+Management reevaluated the need for a valuation allowance at the end of 2019 and determined that some of its California NOL may not be utilized.
+Therefore, a valuation allowance of \$77 has been retained for such portion of California NOL.